RubenPants/EvolvableRNN/README.md

     * Mention complexity of solutions (topology ~NEAT's claim of minimal viable solution)
     * Work further on experiment 3 if enough time left, first focus on experiment 1 and 2!
     * Topology 3 is incapable of finding a solution (experiment6)
+* Questions:
+    * Explain ANOVA in thesis, or just discuss my results for the ANOVA and how these are interpreted?

 ## Main Idea